MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/mtr-device-config-account-include.md

 >
 > We recommend that you create all resource accounts as cloud only using Microsoft Entra ID and Exchange Online.
 If using Exchange on-premise, you must be in hybrid for the Teams Rooms device to read the calendar.

 Each Microsoft Teams Rooms device needs its own resource account.
-The Teams Rooms device uses the resource account to log into Microsoft 365 and it is what users in your organization invite in Exchange to book the room.
+The Teams Rooms device uses the resource account to log into Microsoft 365 and it's what users in your organization invite in Exchange to book the room.

 > [!TIP]
 > When naming your resource accounts, we recommend using a standard naming convention to the beginning of the e-mail address.
 This will help with creating dynamic groups to ease management.
 For example, you could use "mtr-" for all resource accounts that will be associated with Microsoft Teams Rooms.